 Whether it is real golf, or frisbee golf, GOLF is still a four letter word.

-At night, when it is cool, Santo Domingo neighborhood people, in the Colonial District, congregate in front of the local mini market and watch sports on a big screen television, or sit outside on their balconies or front porches and visit over what happened to them during their day.
+At night, when it is cool, Santo Domingo neighborhood people, in the Colonial District, congregate in front of the local mini market and watch sports on a big screen television.

-This group of grown men and women, on the corner, down from the LaPuerta Guesthouse, are watching an American basketball game on television this evening.
+This group of grown men and women, on the closest corner to the the LaPuerta Roja Guesthouse, are watching an American basketball game on television this evening.
 Some grown men are on their cell phones, others are talking about something other than the game, the rest are watching equally grown men in under- shorts running up and down a court, tossing a ball into a basket, and getting paid millions.

 Anything that gets people out of their house and visiting their neighbors can’t be all bad.